Georgia court website publishes, then takes down, list of criminal charges against Trump

-A Fulton County grand jury began hearing from witnesses Monday.
-Shortly after 12 p.m., Reuters reported on a list of several criminal charges to be brought against Trump, including state racketeering counts, conspiracy to commit false statements, and solicitation of violation of oath by a public officer.
+A Fulton County grand jury began hearing from more witnesses Monday.
+Shortly after 12 p.m., Reuters reported on a list of several criminal charges to be brought against Trump, including state racketeering counts, conspiracy to commit false statements and solicitation of violation of oath by a public officer.

-Reuters, which later published a copy of the document, said the filing was taken down quickly afterward.
-A spokesperson for Willis said the report of charges being filed was “inaccurate,” but declined to comment further.
+Reuters, which later published a copy of the document, said the filing was taken down quickly.
+A spokesperson for Fulton County District Attorney Fani Willis said the report of charges being filed was “inaccurate,” but declined to comment further.

-Prosecutors were widely expected to present those counts to the grand jury.
-It was unclear why the charges were detailed in a filing while grand jurors were still hearing from witnesses.
+Fulton County courts clerk Che Alexander later released a statement that seemed to only raise more questions, calling the posted document “fictitious,” but failing to explain how it got on the court’s website.
+The clerk’s office said documents without official case numbers “are not considered official filings and should not be treated as such.”
+But the document that appeared online did have a case number on it.

-For two and a half years, Willis has been investigating actions taken by Trump and others in their efforts to overturn his narrow loss in Georgia to Democrat Joe Biden.
-Barriers and street closures around the courthouse in downtown Atlanta, as well as statements made by Willis, had indicated that a presentation to a grand jury was likely to begin this week.
+Trump and and his allies, who have characterized the investigation as politically motivated, immediately seized on the apparent error to claim that the process is rigged.
+Trump’s campaign aimed to fundraise off of it, sending out an email with the since-deleted document embedded.

 Former Democratic state Sen. Jen Jordan, who had been subpoenaed to testify before the grand jury, said as she left the Fulton County courthouse late Monday morning that she had been questioned for about 40 minutes.
 Former Democratic state Rep. Bee Nguyen also confirmed that she testified.
 News outlets reported that Gabriel Sterling, a top official in the secretary of state’s office, was seen arriving at the courthouse earlier Monday.